librenews/longform/README.md

 # Longform

-A beautiful, minimalist blogging platform for creating and managing longform content with Bluesky integration.
+A beautiful, minimalist blogging platform for creating and managing longform content with **full Bluesky publishing integration**.

 ## 🌟 Features